hjchin/HackerNewsReader/README.md

 - implementation of MVP
 - unit test
 - android test
-- unified test coverage report using jacoco
+- unified code coverage report using jacoco

 In order to run testing and generate coverage report, switch to mockDebug build variant and hit the following command in Android Terminal.